Lenovo Thinkpad X13 Price in India (18, January, 2023), Full Specifications & Reviews । lenovo Laptop

 For personalized scores based on your preference, you can visit Laptop Recommender to check scores of the recommended Laptops for you.

-Lenovo Thinkpad X13 price in India starts at Rs.165,990.
+Lenovo Thinkpad X13 price in India starts at Rs.166,990.
 The lowest price of Lenovo Thinkpad X13 is Rs.166,990 on amazon.in which is available in Villi Black colour.

-Lenovo Thinkpad X13 price in India starts at Rs.165,990.
+Lenovo Thinkpad X13 price in India starts at Rs.166,990.
 The lowest price of Lenovo Thinkpad X13 is Rs.166,990 on amazon.in which is available in Villi Black colour.